ebzzry/ebzzry.github.io/src/emacs-mail.md

 M-x mu4e RET
 ```

-You'll get a sexy menu, wherein you can hit shortcuts to get you to
+You’ll get a sexy menu, wherein you can hit shortcuts to get you to
 where you want.
 To compose a message, hit <kbd>C</kbd>, fill in the
 fields, then hit <kbd>C-c C-c</kbd> to send the message.
 The rest of
 the commands should be self-explanatory, but if you want to learn